JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-This is how the same function looks without the standard library functions:
+This is how the same function can be implemented without using `takeIf` or scope functions:

 ```kotlin
 fun main() {